iwaj23/insurance-pricing-glm/readme.md

 Frequency Model

-The claim frequency model estimates the expected number of claims.

-Model specification:
+Claim frequency is modeled using a Poisson GLM with a log link:

 ClaimNb ~ Poisson(λ)

 log(λ) = Xβ

-Key features:

-Poisson GLM

-Exposure adjustment

-Log link function

-Policy-level predictors

-This model estimates the expected claim frequency for each policy.
+This model estimates the expected number of claims per policy.

 Severity Model

-The claim severity model estimates the expected claim cost.

-Model specification:
+Claim severity is modeled using a Gamma GLM with a log link:

 ClaimAmount ~ Gamma(μ)

 log(μ) = Xβ

-Key features:

-Gamma GLM

-Log link

-Policy characteristics as predictors

 This model estimates the expected claim size conditional on a claim occurring.

-Pure Premium Estimation

-The expected annual loss cost for a policy is calculated as:

-Pure Premium = Predicted Frequency × Predicted Severity

-Example output from the model:

-Predicted Frequency	Predicted Severity	Pure Premium 0.1227	2715	333

-This represents the expected annual loss cost for the policy.

 Model Validation

-Several techniques were used to evaluate model performance.
+Model performance was evaluated using several techniques.

 Decile Validation

-Policies were sorted by predicted risk and grouped into risk deciles.
+Policies were ranked by predicted risk and grouped into risk deciles.

-Observed and predicted claim frequencies were compared across deciles to verify that the model correctly ranks risk from low-risk to high-risk policies.
+Observed and predicted claim frequencies were compared across deciles to confirm that the model correctly ranks policies from low risk to high risk.

 Lorenz Curve

 The Lorenz curve evaluates the model’s ability to discriminate between high-risk and low-risk policies.

-The curve compares:

-cumulative share of exposure

-cumulative share of claims

-If the model has predictive power, the curve will deviate from the random baseline.
+If the model has predictive power, the curve deviates from the random baseline.

-(Insert plot image here)

-outputs/lorenz_curve.png
 Gini Coefficient

 The Gini coefficient summarizes the discriminatory power of the model.

-Gini = 1 − 2 ∫₀¹ L(p) dp
+Gini = 1 − 2 ∫ L(p) dp

-Where L(p) represents the Lorenz curve.

-Model Result
+Model result:

 Gini coefficient = 0.31

-Interpretation:

-Gini	Meaning
-0	No predictive power
-0.1–0.2	Weak
-0.2–0.3	Moderate
-0.3+	Strong

-A value of 0.31 indicates strong discrimination for an insurance pricing model.
+A value above 0.30 indicates strong risk discrimination for an insurance pricing model.

-Rating Factors

-Model coefficients were converted into risk relativities used in insurance rating.

-Example:

-Factor	Level	Relativity
-Area	F	1.25
-Region	R74	1.20
-Vehicle Brand	B12	1.18

-These factors represent multiplicative adjustments to the base premium.

 Sample Policy Quote